Connect2id server datasheet

 Any authentication method as well as combinations for multi-factor authentication is supported.
 Microsoft Active Directory / LDAP is supported out of the box, through the LdapAuth service.

-Upon successful login a client application can be informed of the employed authentication strength and methods, communicated through the standard acr and amr ID token claims.
+Upon successful login a client application can be informed of the employed authentication strength and methods, communicated through the standard acr (Authentication Context Reference) and amr (Authentication Method Reference) ID token claims.

 Sourcing of end-user claims from Microsoft Active Directory / LDAP is supported out of the box.
 A generic interface is available for connecting other claims sources, such as relational or NoSQL database, SCIM web services and HR systems.

 22. Access tokens

 22.1 Access token encoding

 The access token is encoded as a JSON Web Token (JWT).
 The JWT encapsulates all necessary authorisation details for relying resource servers to process requests from clients.

 The JWT is signed and resource servers can obtain the public key for its validation from the Connect2id server's public JWK set.
 The signed JWT can be optionally encrypted with an AES key shared with the resource server(s) for confidentiality.